mohsystem/paper3/README.md

 ## Introduction
-Dataset for evaluating LLMs generated code, developed for "An Empirical Evaluation of LLM-Generated Code Security Across Prompting Methods" research paper.
+Dataset for evaluating LLMs generated code, developed for "Mitigation-Aware Prompt Engineering for Secure Code Generation" research paper.
+The current benchmark focuses on self-contained tasks at the function and file level.
+These tasks are designed to isolate core building blocks that frequently appear in real applications, while still being small enough to analyze systematically and at scale.

 ## Getting Started
 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/mohkharma/paper2.git`
+1. Clone the repository: `git clone https://github.com/mohsystem/paper3.git`
 2. Review the prompt description files existing in the repository - dataset/promptDescription-XXX.
 3. Review the prompt description schema to understand the dataset instance attributes [directory](dataset/promptDescriptionSchema.json).

 ## Usage
 Here's a brief guide on how to use the project, inside the code_generation directory: